Chapter 10: The Capital Men

 The idea of invariant units of measurement is key to all branches of science and engineering.
 Volts, amps, joules, farads, henries, gauss, hertz, newtons, grams, metres, seconds are all units of measurement that owe their usefulness to their invariance.
 There is, however, one unit of measure that is not like this.
 It is the unit of monetary value such as the Euro, dollar, Libra or yen.
 These are like rubber yardsticks.
 Using them to measure value is like using a sausage-shaped balloon that is gradually deflating to measure the lengths of things.
 You'll never get the same answer twice.
 Measured this way, Fred's cloth would be a different length by the time it got to London, even though nothing had materially changed.
 This is why many rationally-thinking people find it very difficult to get their head round how money works - or rather doesn't work.

-But its arbitrary variability is not the only thing that disqualifies monetary units as valid unit of measure.
+But its arbitrary variability is not the only thing that disqualifies monetary units as valid units of measure.
 Money is also used to measure quantities whose natures are fundamentally different.
 If you ask me how far is Manchester from London, I could answer 264 km.
 If you ask how fast I was travelling, I could answer 110 kph.
 This makes sense.
 I am using different units to measure different things.
 If I measure distance, I use kilometres.
 If I measure speed, I use kilometres per hour.
 The two are fundamentally different, yet they are mutually consistent.

 Not so with money.
 If I ask the price of wheat, you may answer something like €200 per ton.
 If I ask the price of agricultural land to grow that wheat, you may answer something like €2000 per hectare.
 In the first case, you are using the Euro as a measure of the value of human food per unit quantity.
 In the second case, you are using the same unit to measure the value of something that yields a rate of production of human food, such as 1·7 tons/hectare/year.
 So land should be valued in a unit whose dimensions are Euros/hectare/year; not simply Euros.
 A Euro is not the same thing as a Euro per hectare per year.
 Yet people use the same monetary unit to measure both.
 The world of money is littered with such dimensional inconsistencies - and people wonder why we have economic crises.
 Imagine the confusion of physical impossibilities if science measured mass, force, distance, speed and acceleration all in the same unit.